 Pwytter is a Twitter client written in Python.

-Download the zip file here and extract it to your home folder.
+Download the zip file from its website and extract it to your home folder.

 Install the dependencies.